“In the heart of the busy town of Paisley stands the Abbey.”

 Of the small number of coins discovered most were 20th century but one was a groat of Robert III (r.1390-1406) minted in Edinburgh.

 A number of items found clearly showed that the monks didn’t live in isolation but had access to goods from Europe and beyond.
-Seals which held bales of cloth were identified as coming from France and Germany but from much further afield came mace only available from Indonesia.
+Seals that held bales of cloth were identified as coming from France and Germany but from much further afield came mace only available from Indonesia.

 While the artefacts have provided a fascinating insight into medieval life the drain itself is worthy of mention.
-Dr Richard Oram of Stirling University described it as, “high quality stonework, first class engineering.”
+Dr Richard Oram of Stirling University described it as, “high quality stonework, first-class engineering.”
 Historic Scotland went further by saying it was, “the finest medieval drain in Scotland.”

 Perhaps the final word should go to James Cameron Lees, who reminded us that while bricks and mortar are an important element in the cohesion of our communities it’s the people who add the heart and soul.